yan047/geonetwork2/README.md

 # geonetwork2

-This image depends on internal postgres database server, defined in config.xml
+This image depends on postgres database server, defined in config/config.xml